mongodb/docs/source/includes/api/list-tables/admin-oplog-store-response-documents.rst

    * - id
      - string
-     - The unique identifier that represents this :term:`oplog store`.
+     - The unique name that labels this :term:`oplog store`.

    * - labels
      - array of strings